telangrocks/Shriaknt-Telang-/QA_CHECKLIST.md

 1. All environment variables are set
 2. Database and Redis are accessible
 3. Payment gateway is in production mode
-4. Firebase Authentication and Cloud Messaging are configured for production
+4. Supabase authentication and in-app notifications are configured for production
 5. SSL certificates are valid
 6. Monitoring is active
 7. Backup strategy is in place